What Is Canada Day? Happy Birthday Canada!

 To start, a little bit of history.
 If you are a proud Canadian you can skip this part as you probably already know your fabulous country’s story, but for those of you who are curious, here are some interesting facts that will help you understand why Canada Day is so important!

 If you think that 150 years is very young for a country then you are right!
 Of course, in reality, the country is much older.
 For thousands of years prior to European colonization, indigenous peoples inhabited what is now known as Canada.
 Beginning in the 16th century, British and French claims were made on the area, with the colony of Canada first being established by the French in 1535 during Jacques Cartier’s second voyage to New France.
 Due to various conflicts, Great Britain gained and lost territories within British North America until the late 18th century when it was left with what comprises Canada’s today geographically.
-On July 1, 1867, the unification of Canada was solidified and so formed the Canada we all know and love.
+On July 1, 1867 occurred the unification of Canada giving birth to the Canada we all know today.

 Since this date, Canada Day is the national day of celebration.
 A federal statutory holiday, Canadians celebrate the anniversary of the July 1, 1867 enactment of the Constitution which united three separate colonies, Nova Scotia, and New Brunswick into a single Dominion within the British Empire called Canada.
 Originally called Dominion Day, the holiday was renamed in 1982, the year the Canada Act was passed.
 The celebrations take place throughout the country, as well as in various locations around the world, attended by Canadians living abroad.